Construction Networking Event in UAE | Technology ConFex

 in conversation with:

-Afzal Lakdawala, Senior Director Digital Transformation, A.R.M.
+Afzal Lakdawala, Senior Director of Digital Transformation, A.R.M.
 Holding

 Azeem Aziz, Head of Digital Solutions, UDC Qatar